 Real estate development also involves building a house or an office especially in a very good site or location.

-With five to six million naira, you can build an office, or stores and put it up for renting.
+With five to six million naira, you can build an office, or stores and put it up for rent.

-With that you’ll be getting a good monthly returns on your investment.
+With that, you’ll be getting a good monthly return on your investment.

 If you’re talking about investment opportunities in Nigeria 2020 and didn’t mention agriculture, then you don’t know what you’re saying.

 I can’t do that cause apart from the land property and real estate, agriculture is a very big lucrative investment.